Rubentxu/hodei_pipelines/docs/CLI_REFERENCE_HP.md

 The Hodei Pipelines CLI (`hp`) is a command-line client for interacting with the Hodei orchestrator.
 Similar to `kubectl` or `oc`, it provides a complete interface for managing distributed job execution, resource pools, workers, and templates.

+> **Note**: This document covers the full roadmap of CLI features.
+Features marked with 🚧 are planned but not yet implemented.

 ## Installation

 ### Prerequisites